HaynesStephens/haynesstephens.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**Hello!** 😁
+**Hello!**

-I am a **Research Engineer** at the University of Chicago.
-I develop and implement **demand-side response** solutions using state-of-the-art machine learning models and operations research, heavily focused on data-driven and scalable control techniques for distributed energy assets, e.g., electric vehicles, batteries.
+I am a **Researcher** at the University of Chicago in the Department of Geophysical Sciences.
+I use original machine learning models and data science to understand the impacts of climate change on U.S. agriculture, working with large datasets from observational records and model output.

-I am also an active core team member at [Climate Change AI (CCAI)](https://climatechange.ai), currently growing 🌱 a **Power Systems Working Group** to create an open-source research-oriented community.
-Join our Discord server [here](https://discord.gg/7M3MeSKr3g)!
+I am also a graduate student researcher at [The Center for Robust Decision-making on Climate and Energy Policy](http://www.rdcep.org/), currently working to unveil the history of U.S. energy infrastructure and lessons for the future.

 <!-- Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->

 ### research interests

-My research passion lies at the intersection between power systems modelling and machine learning applications – lately I've been super interested in ***reinforcement learning***, ***graph neural networks***, and ***causality*** applications for the power grid.
+I am looking to apply my technical research skills toward decarbonization projects, with a growing research passion toward optimizing the energy sector – lately I've been interested in ***grid-enhancing technologies*** and ***virtual power plants*** using artificial intelligence.